DataAnalyzer-Pooja/Sales-Insights-Case-Study/README.md

 - Dealt the data duplicacy.

 # Findings
+- Although ElectricalSara Stores contributes the highest in revenue with 46.15%, their profit margin of only 0.4% suggests the need to decrease pre or post invoice discounts.

+- Possible reason for declining sales in Q2 2020 could be the dynamic retail market affected by COVID-19.

 I hope this project helps you understand the bike sales distribution.
 If you have any questions or suggestions, please don't hesitate to reach out.
 - [LinkedIn](https://www.linkedin.com/in/contact-analyzer-pooja-verma)